projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 ****************

-The DM emulates different kinds of devices, such as RTC, LPC, UART, PCI devices, virtio block device, etc. It is important for device emulation can handle I/O requests from different devices including PIO, MMIO, and PCI CFG SPACE access.
+The DM emulates different kinds of devices, such as RTC, LPC, UART, PCI devices, and virtio block device.
+It is important that device emulation can handle I/O requests from different devices including PIO, MMIO, and PCI CFG SPACE access.
 For example, a CMOS RTC device may access 0x70/0x71 PIO to get CMOS time, a GPU PCI device may access its MMIO or PIO bar space to